island-lang/island-lang.github.io/README.md

 A **named return variable** is a special variable that:

-* **Can** be reassigned multiple times, including from conditionals and loop bodies.
+* **Can** be reassigned multiple times, including from within conditionals and loop bodies.
 * **Can** be passed to any method (including to an action or an object initializer).
 * **Can only** be read from within an expression that is **assigned back to itself**.
 * **Cannot** be accessed from within a nested function or action.